fiveoutofnine/555/README.md

 # 555 (1000 × ⁵⁄₉) NFTs

 A ⁵⁄₉-themed NFT to commemorate me running 10000km in 555 days of running everyday.
-For each token, in addition to displaying information about the day's run with a themeable color palette, the metadata of each token contains a 100% onchain-generated 24.832 second long audio of a 5-part arrangement of “Gonna Fly Now” by Bill Conti, popularly known as the theme song from the movie Rocky (1976), at 117.1875 BPM.
+For each token, in addition to displaying information about the day's run with a themeable color palette, the metadata of each token contains a 100% onchain-generated 24.832 second long audio of a 5-part arrangement of “[**Gonna Fly Now**](https://en.wikipedia.org/wiki/Gonna_Fly_Now)” by [**Bill Conti**](https://en.wikipedia.org/wiki/Bill_Conti), popularly known as the theme song from the movie [**Rocky (1976)**](https://en.wikipedia.org/wiki/Rocky), at 117.1875 BPM.

 https://github.com/fiveoutofnine/555/assets/66016924/fe3e8553-bc45-4810-92db-fce5f5437481